balajialg/Datahub-Test-Repo/_sources/features.md

 **How can I collaborate with other users on a notebook at the same time?**

 Currently, We don't provide options to collaborate with other users using any of our hubs.
-However, we are working towards integrating collaborative computing experience through Jupyterhub's Retrolab functionality.
+However, we are working towards integrating collaborative computing experience through Jupyterhub's [Retrolab](https://github.com/jupyterlab/retrolab) functionality.

 **How can I contribute to the open source community building this tool?**

-Reach out to us if you want to contribute and be part of this community.
-You can get a sense of how to contribute to Datahub by reading this [link] (https://docs.datahub.berkeley.edu/en/latest/admins/pre-reqs.html)
+Thanks for thinking about contributing to this amazing community.
+Reach out to us!
+You can get a sense of how to contribute to Datahub by reading this [link](https://docs.datahub.berkeley.edu/en/latest/admins/pre-reqs.html)